klamann/raspi-poe-mon/README.md

     pip install raspi-poe-mon --break-system-packages

 The scary `--break-system-packages` flag just tells Python that you want to install this package globally rather than in a virtualenv.
-I don't really agree with the framing here, I think it's really fine to install Python packages globally on your Raspi.
+I don't agree with the framing here, in my opinion it's fine to install Python packages globally on your Raspi.

 After installation finished, you can call